jterhorst/BrainOnCocoa/tutorials/adventure game/chapter 1/transcript.markdown

 Click on MainMenu.xib, bring your window up again, and in the Object Library, find "Custom View" about halfway down.
 Drag it into the window top-left, and resize to fit.
 In the properties for the view, we must declare the class to "JTPlayerView" and press return.

-Confirm it shows in the view itself, then control-drag from your view to "File's Owner", and connect it as dataSource.
+Confirm it shows in the view itself, then control-drag from your view to "AppDelegate", and connect it as dataSource.
 Then, control-drag back in the other direction and hook it up with playerView.

 Once we implement those dataSource methods in the AppDelegate, the view will be able to see the rooms and player's position.